javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 All special characters start with a backslash character `\`.
 It is also called an "escape character".

-We would also use it if we want to insert a quote into the string.
+We might also use it if we wanted to insert a quote into the string.

 For instance: